 Benson & Bingham represents victims of crimes and their families for negligent hotel security.
 While the facts are still being ascertained, Joseph L. Benson II, Esq stated:

 “No guest of a hotel should be invaded by a stranger and certainly not murdered in their hotel room; the fact that a non-guest is able to traverse the property without being questioned at the early morning hours is inexcusable.
 It really calls into question the security measures in place from the door hardware to the elevator electronics to the security manpower—or lack thereof utilized at Circus Circus.”

 This is not the first time crimes have been committed within the walls of Circus Circus.
 While considered a family friendly hotel and casino for tourists, in 2015 a Saudi airman was sentenced to 35 years to life for raping a boy in his Circus Circus hotel room during a New Years Eve kidnapping in 2012.

-Established in 2004, Benson & Bingham solely practices personal injury and workers comp law, with three locations in Southern Nevada, including Downtown Las Vegas, Summerlin and Henderson.
+Established in the fall of 2003, Benson & Bingham solely practices personal injury and workers comp law, with three locations in Southern Nevada, including Downtown Las Vegas, Summerlin and Henderson.
 Call 702-600-6000 for answers to any legal questions regarding the potential civil liability.

 UPDATE: The Las Vegas Review Journal reports door latch to victims room was broken: https://www.reviewjournal.com/crime/homicides/las-vegas-hotel-room-of-slain-tourists-had-broken-door-latch-warrant-says/